eirikdahlen/TDT4290_Aqueous/README.md

 cd TDT4290_Aqeous
 ```

-Run these commands from your shell/terminal:
+Then run these commands from your shell/terminal:

 ```bash
 yarn install # installs all dependencies